-Where's next on UNESCO's World Heritage list?
+Babylon now a UNESCO World Heritage Site

 • Babylon (Iraq)

+• Islands and Protected Areas of the Gulf of California (Mexico) -- Confirmed

-Sites to be examined in view of possible withdrawal from List in Danger:
+Sites to be withdrawn from List in Danger:

 • Birthplace of Jesus: Church of the Nativity and the Pilgrimage Route, Bethlehem (Palestine)